antoniolofiego/Batteries-Included-Next.js/README.md

-This is a [Next.js](https://nextjs.org/) project that includes Tailwind CSS in JIT mode, TypeScript and Jest with @testing-library with working TS Paths.
+This is a [Next.js](https://nextjs.org/) project that includes Tailwind CSS in JIT mode, TypeScript and Jest with @testing-library with working TS path aliases.

 ## Getting Started